msr1k/git-wire/README.md

-    "rev": "revision (commit hash or branch name or tag name)", "src": "source directory of the target repository", "dst": "directory where to put the `src` on this repositry", "mtd": "partial/shallow"
+    "rev": "revision (commit hash or branch name or tag name)", "src": "source directory of the target repository", "dst": "directory where to put the `src` on this repositry", "mtd": "shallow/partial"
   },
   ...
 ]
 ```

+Where `"shallow"` is default behavior, it gets all the files in specified `rev` at once,
+it inherently requires more memory and temporary storage than `"partial"`,
+but it might be faster if there are many files to `sync`.

-Where `"partial"` is default behaviour and it only gets files under a specified directory.
+While `"partial"` only gets files under a specified directory.
 It is sperior than `"shallow"` in terms of memory and temporary storage consumption,
 but since it performs downloading for each file one by one (it is mere git command behavior),
 it could take much time particularly as the number of files grows.
 (In the worst case, you might get an error)

-While `"shallow"` gets all the files in specified `rev` at once,
-it inherently requires more memory and temporary storage than `"partial"`,
-but it might be faster if there are many files to `sync`.

-If you `sync` only small number of files, `"partial"` should be better choice,
+If you `sync` only small number of files of hugely large repository, `"partial"` could be better choice,
-but, if it's not, it varies depending on the target repository to sync.
+but, if it's not, `"shallow"` is more appropriate in many cases,
+though it varies depending on the target repository to sync.

 Commands
 --------